CHORE: Contact, Human and Object REconstruction from a single RGB image: Conclusion

-{ \paragraph{Acknowledgements.} Special thanks to RVH group members \cite{rvh_grp} for their helpful discussions.
+We would like to thank RVH group members \cite{rvh_grp} for their helpful discussions.
+Special thanks to Beiyang Li for supplementary preparation.
 This work is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - 409792180 (Emmy Noether Programme, project: Real Virtual Humans), and German Federal Ministry of Education and Research (BMBF): Tübingen AI Center, FKZ: 01IS18039A.
-Gerard Pons-Moll is a member of the Machine Learning Cluster of Excellence, EXC number 2064/1 – Project number 390727645. }
+Gerard Pons-Moll is a Professor at the University of Tübingen endowed by the Carl Zeiss Foundation, at the Department of Computer Science and a member of the Machine Learning Cluster of Excellence, EXC number 2064/1 – Project number 390727645. }